apigee/apigee-x-pupi-migration/recreate_with_downtime_and_no_data_loss.md

 To recreate an instance with downtime and no data loss, you need to first create a temporary instance in a new region and then you can drain down and delete the existing instance.
-Create a new instance in the same region and direct API traffic to the new instance.
+Create a new instance in the same region as the original instance and direct API traffic to the new instance.
 Delete the temporary instance.
+Creation of temporary instance replicates the cassandra data.

 Apigee has provided a set of scripts in this project that perform all of the required steps to recreate an instance.